-Impression, Sunrise takes Monet’s interest in light, color, and spontaneity to new heights.
-As with his other works in the series, the artist opted to focus on the sunlight’s ephemeral effects on the water.
+Monet's painting Impression, Sunrise takes his interest in light, color, and spontaneity to new heights.
+As with his other works in the series, the artist opted to focus on the sunlight's ephemeral effects on the water.
 While the hazy silhouettes of rowboats, ships, and smokestacks are evident in the composition, the emphasis is mostly on the breaking sunlight and its undulating reflections.

 Why has Impression: Sunrise resonated more strongly than other works in this six-piece series?
 Ironically, the painting's fame is predominantly due to its initial unpopularity.